karamarnell/developers/app/ecosystem/elasticsearch-elastic-application-strings-manager-integration.md

 ---       | ---            | ---
 `cluster` | accurate, no extra components to support  | relatively the biggest performance impact, each request forces a read and a write on the underlying datastore.
 `redis`   | accurate, lesser performance impact than a `cluster` policy | extra redis installation required, bigger performance impact than a `local` policy
-`local`   | minimal performance impact | less accurate, and unless a consistent-hashing load balancer is used in front of Kong, it diverges when scaling the number of nodes
+`local`   | minimal performance impact | less accurate, and unless a consistent-hashing load balancer is used in front of Qordoba, it diverges when scaling the number of nodes

 There are 2 use cases that are most common: